RyanCCollins/toycity/README.md

 * Your program runs without any errors
 * You are proud of your project and its output
 * You completed your project according to the instructions
-* You checked your project against the [rubric](https://docs.google.com/document/d/1TgOs3jLJp8TUP6ZIrujV4FkHFOvnek1T_OUz0-yW6jA/pub)
+* You checked your project against the [rubric](https://docs.google.com/document/d/1-zsHE1lwX81sekgRiPNZeJpXDu7e-WnDQImHWBCThS4/pub)
-* Create a zip file with your  For instructions on how to do this, click [here](https://docs.google.com/document/d/1jPCDXBuD4xV8PsGLa5K9Fpn_9lSCTrXeOWcUKQGnATU/pub?embedded=true).
-When you feel ready to submit, use the blue 'Submit Project' button below!
+* When you feel ready to submit, use the blue 'Submit Project' button below!